 What to Do if You Suffer from Chronic Asthma or Allergies

-If we suffer from asthma, we should keep a healthy diet, avoid trigger foods, and maintain a healthy life habits.
+If you suffer from asthma, you should have a healthy diet, avoid trigger foods, and maintain a healthy life habits.

 Certain substances, like pollen, dust mites, and pet dander are common triggers.
-Skin or food allergies can also cause asthma symptoms in some people.
+In addition, skin or food allergies can also cause asthma symptoms in some people.

 An allergic reactions is created when the body’s immune system proteins incorrectly identify an inoffensive substance, like pollen, as an invader.
-In an attempt to protect the body from said substance, the antibodies latch on to the allergen.
+Then, in an attempt to protect the body from said substance, the antibodies latch on to the allergen.

-The chemical substances released by the immune system create the allergy’s signs and symptoms, like nasal congestion, itchy eye, or skin reactions.
+The chemical substances the immune system releases create the allergy’s signs and symptoms.
+Overall, these include nasal congestion, itchy eye, or skin reactions.
 For some people, this same reaction also affects the lungs and airways, provoking asthmatic symptoms.

-- It is very important to reduce airways spasms.
+- First, it’s very important to reduce airways spasms.
 Magnesium is well known for alleviating muscular spasms, including the muscles that surround airways in the lungs.

-- Green tea is also an efficient bronchodilator that is easy to use.
+- In addition, green tea is also an efficient bronchodilator that’s easy to use.

-- If you suffer from chronic asthma and allergies, you absolutely must learn to balance the body’s allergic tract.
+- If you suffer from chronic asthma and allergies, you absolutely must learn to balance your body’s allergic tract.
 Omega-3 oils, found in linseed and fish, can be a very effective way to do so.
-A study found that children to eat fish more than once a week have one third the risk of developing asthma than children who do not eat fish regularly.
+A study found that children who eat fish more than once a week have one third the risk of developing asthma than children who do not eat fish regularly.

-- Avoid artificial coloring, preservatives, aspirin or ibuprofin, and other non-steroid anti-inflammatory medications.
-These substances promote leukotriene production, potent inflammatory substances increase asthma.
+- Next, avoid artificial coloring, preservatives, aspirin and ibuprofin, and other non-steroid anti-inflammatory medications.
+These substances promote leukotriene production.
+This is a potent inflammatory substances that increases asthma.

-- A lot of asthmatics do not produce enough stomach acid, which can cause food allergies, and a decrease in nutrient absorption.
-This problem could be corrected with chlorhydric acid supplements.
+- Finally, a lot of asthmatics do not produce enough stomach acid.
+Thus, this can cause food allergies, and a decrease in nutrient absorption.
+Chlorhydric acid supplements can help with this.

-This advice, however, should never replace medications that you have been recommended.
-Remember, it is always important to consult a medical specialist regarding your condition.
+However, this information should never replace medications that your doctor recommends.
+Remember, it’s always important to consult a medical specialist regarding your condition.

-Under medical supervision, and with a combination of a few natural remedies, it is possible to reduce your medication.
-By keeping in mind and taking advantage of everything that nature provides us, we can significantly improve our state of health.
+Overall, with medical supervision, and with a combination of a few natural remedies, it’s possible to reduce your medication.